Agile Delivery

 # Delivery Team

 Responsible for delivering potentially shippable increments (PSIs) of product at the end of each Sprint (the Sprint Goal).
-The Delivery Team is self-organizing, even though there may be some level of interface with project management offices (PMOs).
+The Delivery Team is self-organizing, even though there may be some level of interface with other parts of the organization.

 # Project Kick-Off and Preparation